 The maximum aggregate sales charge is 1.50%.
 The initial sales charge is the difference between the maximum sales charge of 1.50% and the sum of the total deferred sales charge of \$0.150 per Unit.
 The initial sales charge, if any, is paid directly from the amount invested.
 The deferred sales charge is paid in three monthly installments on the Deferred Sales Charge Payment Dates.
 Upon a repurchase, redemption or exchange of Units before the final Deferred Sales Charge Payment Date, any remaining deferred sales charge payments will be deducted from the proceeds.
+Accordingly, the net asset value of your Units will decrease following each deferred sales charge payment.
 The Trust's initial offering period is anticipated to last approximately three months from the Initial Date of Deposit.